Mieraidihaimu/GeneratePR/README.md

 then you can sit back and relex.

-To learn more please use `--help` or visit `https://github.com/Mieraidihaimu/GeneratePR`
+To learn more please use `gen-pr --help` or visit `https://github.com/Mieraidihaimu/GeneratePR`

 ## 🌝 Contribute